 The work of the Ama Foundation is 100% supported by donations and the generous time of our staff and Board of Directors.
 Donations are shared across three critical functions: the Ama Ghar home, our children's education and the community.

 At Ama Ghar, our “Motherly Home” in Kathmandu, the children are truly part of a family.
-A small staff to child ratio, and our commitment to giving time for counseling, playing, and special outings reflect Ama Ghar’s mission to support a child’s whole development.
+A small staff to child ratio and our commitment to giving time for counseling, playing and special outings reflect Ama Ghar’s mission to support a child’s whole development.

-Ama Foundation provides the children living at Ama Ghar access to a good local education through the high school level.
+Ama Foundation provides the children living at Ama Ghar access to a good local education at English-speaking schools through the high school level.
 After graduation, staff members guide each child’s transition beyond Ama Ghar.